dweev/fnbots/README.md

 ### Core Philosophies

-- **Performance**: Heavy, blocking tasks (media processing, image generation, web scraping) are offloaded to a separate pool of worker threads, ensuring the main application remains non-blocking and highly responsive.
+- **Performance**: Heavy tasks (media processing, scraping) are offloaded from the JavaScript runtime by executing them directly at the native level via high-speed C++ addons (ffmpeg, libcurl).
+This strategy minimizes main thread blockage by leveraging compiled code instead of JS worker threads.
 Caching is handled by an in-memory Redis database for maximum speed.
 - **Stability**: The application is designed for high uptime with self-healing capabilities, including memory monitoring, connection health checks, and a graceful restart manager that prevents infinite crash loops.
 - **Modularity**: A file-based plugin system allows for easy addition and hot-reloading of commands without restarting the entire application, streamlining development and maintenance.